Heinrich Thannhauser: Art career

 In 1909, Thannhauser separated from his partner Franz Josef Brakl and continued to run the gallery under the name Galerie Thannhauser.
 The first exhibition of the Neue Künstlervereinigung München took place in the Arco-Palais in the same year.
 In 1911 he began collaborating with Der Blaue Reiter.
 In 1918 he had himself painted in Berlin simultaneously by Lovis Corinth and by Max Liebermann; the one he sat for a portrait in the morning, the other in the afternoon.

 In 1920 his nephew Siegfried Rosengart opened a branch of the gallery in Lucerne.

-In 1934 in attempting to flee from the Nazis to Switzerland, Thannhauser died of a stroke at the border.
+In 1934 fleeing from the Nazis to Switzerland, Thannhauser had a stroke at the border; he died on 24 November 1935 in Lucerne, Switzerland aged 76.

 Personal life

 On 26 May 1891, Thannhauser married Charlotte Nachtigall, originally of Nuremberg, at Heidingsfeld (presently a part of Wurzburg).
 They had one son;